Key Characteristics of Drug Culture and Addiction Treatment

 Drug culture in America has become mainstream and even looked up to.
 We have magazines like High Times and Cannabis Culture that romanticize the use of illegal drugs.
 We have celebrities in the drug genre, like Tommy Chong, Terence McKenna, and Timothy Leary.
-We even go so far as to have an unspoken holiday celebrating drug use (especially marijuana), which is referred to as simply 4/20 (four-twenty).
+We even go so far as to have an unspoken holiday celebrating drug use (especially marijuana), which is referred to as merely 4/20 (four-twenty).
 The drug scene is a subculture of our society and can be found in every state nationwide.
 There are variations in rites and mannerisms from state to state, however.
 A person using heroin in Kentucky will inevitably have variations on preparing the drug and its usages as opposed to a person using heroin in West Virginia.

 So where did the idea behind drug cultures start?
-It all started with tribal villages and groups in different areas of the world, from South America to the Pacific Islands.
+It all began with tribal villages and groups in different areas of the world, from South America to the Pacific Islands.
 From Mexico to Central Africa.
 Shamans and Holy Men of the villages used various drugs to connect with Mother Nature and listen to the planet.
-They used them to divine answers to troubling tribal questions and problems.
+They used them to perfect answers to troubling tribal questions and problems.
 They used them spiritually and ritualistically.
 Inevitably outsiders came to view these happenings.

-When they saw the ‘truths and wisdom’ that came from these men and women who are using these hard drugs, they wanted to try them and achieve these great realizations for themselves.
+When they saw the ‘truths and wisdom‘ that came from these men and women who are using these hard drugs, they wanted to try them and achieve these great realizations for themselves.
 After a time, they found pleasure in using these drugs.
-Deciding the pleasures out-weighed the foul after effects, they took them with them to the corners of the world.
-Bits and pieces of the actual rituals remained and the rest was altered to suit modern day demands of acceptability.
+Deciding the pleasures outweighed the foul after effects, they took them with them to the corners of the world.
+Bits and pieces of the actual rituals remained, and the rest was altered to suit modern day demands of acceptability.
 And so, the drug culture has evolved.

-Why are People Drawn to Drug Cultures?
+Why are People Drawn to Drug Culture?

 Brief History of Drug Use in America

 In the 1980s and 1990s, yet another drug was developed and spread for use.
 Crack Cocaine became available.
 It was cheap, easy to procure and addictive as can be.
 However, it did not take long for people to realize the dangerous effects of this harmful drug.
-Crack babies and brawling gangs became problems and it was agreed upon that this was a serious problem and the term war on drugs began to crop up as the government started movements to end dangerous drug use in America.
+Crack babies and brawling gangs became problems, and it was agreed upon that this was a severe problem and the term war on drugs began to crop up as the government started movements to end dangerous drug use in America.
 By the 1990s, it seemed like drug use was on the decline, but still, drugs like ecstasy and methamphetamines became popular.

-The year 2000 to present day has shown that try though we might, drug abuse is still the major problem plaguing America.
+The year 2000 to present day has shown that try though we might, drug abuse is still the primary problem plaguing America.
 Psychiatric drugs and prescribed painkillers are becoming more and more available and abused by people in every age range.

 As an economics textbook explained: “It’s hard to beat an enemy that gets stronger the more you strike against him or her.”
 And after 40 years, a trillion dollars, and thousands incarcerated or dead due to illicit drugs, the nation’s narcotic epidemic appears to have no end in sight.